| Jen Currin

 of the year.

-Night contrives to have others
+Night contrives to have otherstake care of him,

 he gets them to feed his birds.